 I work with people navigating concerns such as:

-I’ve practiced psychotherapy for over 25 years in private practice and community settings, including the University of Texas Counseling and Mental Health Center and Hospice Austin.
-My clinical background includes extensive training in psychoanalytic psychotherapy, group therapy, and a wide range of contemporary approaches that allow me to adapt to each person’s needs.
+I’ve practiced psychotherapy for over 25 years in private practice and community settings.
+My clinical background includes extensive training in psychoanalytic psychotherapy and group therapy, along with other contemporary perspectives that inform my work.

 Before becoming a therapist, I worked in international aid and human services in Asia, and in environmental public policy with the U.S. Congress and the Texas Legislature.
 These experiences continue to shape how I understand the wide range of pressures and transitions people face.